remarkjs/remark/packages/remark-stringify/readme.md

 ###### `options.fences`

 Whether to use fenced code always (`boolean`, default: `false`).
-The default is to fenced code if there is a language defined, if the code is empty, or if it starts or ends in empty lines.
+The default is to use fenced code if there is a language defined, if the code is empty, or if it starts or ends in blank lines.

 ###### `options.incrementListMarker`